Cudi7/Cudi7/README.md

 * Headless CMS like Strapi or Sanity

-* I also made some beginner projects with Java, PostgreSQL and MySQL a long time ago in a galaxy, far away...
+* I also made some beginner projects with Vue, Java, PostgreSQL and MySQL a long time ago in a galaxy, far away...